circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 Finally, go to System > [User configuration] Profile fields.
 Click the trash icon for each of the above profile fields to remove it.

+# Change permissions

+Remove the permission to edit the own profile field for the 'K.v.K. nummer' profile field in the Products 'Algemeen voor bedrijven (behalve UE)' and 'Algemeen United Economy'.

 ## Deployment Tasks for releasing eMandates/directDebits BETA

 # System record types